Master of Science in Physician Assistant Studies

 Mission

-Bay Path University Physician Assistant Program educates a diverse student body to provide compassionate, culturally aware healthcare providers who advocate for their patients, provide their communities with the highest quality and ethical standards of care, and fosters the advancement of and leadership in the physician assistant profession.
+Bay Path University's Physician Assistant Program helps its students to provide compassionate, culturally aware healthcare providers who advocate for their patients, provide their communities with the highest quality and ethical standards of care, and fosters the advancement of and leadership in the physician assistant profession.

 Vision